arclabs561/runctl/docs/archive/E2E_TESTING_STATUS.md

 ## Current Status

-We have **13 E2E test files** covering various aspects of trainctl, but **we haven't actually run a full training workflow end-to-end** yet.
+We have **13 E2E test files** covering various aspects of runctl, but **we haven't actually run a full training workflow end-to-end** yet.

 ## Available E2E Tests